emilyjspencer/Notes/Natural_Language_Processing/README.md

 * The structure and order of words is unimportant
 * The number of known words can be reduced when using a bag-of-words model to decrease the required memory and computational resources, by using some of the above text cleaning techniques e.g. removing stop words, stemming, lemmatization

+Bag-of-words can be thus used to make predictions concerning topics or the overarching sentiment of a text.
+It is a good model to use if grammar and word order are irrelevant

+**N-Grams and NLM**

+If the goal is to conduct language prediction, the n-gram mode - a model that can be used to attention to each word's neighbours, can be used.
+Unlike bag-of-words - the n-gram model considers a sequence of some number(n) units and calculates the probability of each unit in a body of language given the preceding sequence of length n

 Cosine similarity can be used on the vectors to determine similarity